-This page provides links to the websites of various music related industry bodies, New Zealand music-friendly organisations and major record companies that operate around the country.
-Contact phone numbers and email addresses have been included below.
+This page provides links to the websites of various music-related industry bodies including New Zealand music-friendly websites and organisations that operate around the country.

 Through a partnership with online video archive nzonscreen.com, audioculture.co.nz (otherwise known as ‘the noisy library of NZ music’) works with artists, historians and music industry people to tell the stories of our homegrown music over the last hundred years through articles, reviews, interviews, images, recordings, music videos, discussion and commentary from fans and artists.